campbell000/blog/content/articles/play-this-eternal-sonata.md

 Having said that, we also knew that we'd have to temper our expectations.
 The game *is* over 15 years old: game design, art, and graphics have dramatically improved since 2004.
 We wanted to give this game a fair chance, so we tried to keep its age in mind.

 But despite our best attempts to play the game as if we were [Caprisun drinking](https://parents.caprisun.com/), [yogurt yogurt slurping](https://www.yoplait.com/product-category/gogurt/) preteens in the 2000's, we both quickly realized that this game has *not* aged well.
-We tried powering through its painfully-slow start, its cringe-worthy voice acting, and its tedious dungeon design, but the game never improved.
-It took about 20 hours for my fiancée and I to realize that we were wishing for this game to hurry up and get itself over with.
-We *did* finish the game after 40 hours or so (as Tales fans, we felt that it was our *duty*), but I almost wish we hadn't.

 This isn't to say that the game is irredeemable.
 It has its strengths, such as:
 * It's fast, fluid, and fun real-time battle system.